cedarbdd/cedar/README.markdown

 C, and thus Objective-C, doesn't support function parameter overloading or default parameters.

+## Focused specs

+Sometimes when debugging or developing a new feature it is useful to run only a subset of your tests.
+That can be achieved by marking any number/combination of examples with an 'f'.
+You can use `fit`, `fdescribe` and `fcontext` like this:

+          fit(@"should do something eventually", ^{
+              // ...
+          });

+If your test suite has at least one focused example, all focused examples will run and non-focused examples will be skipped and reported as such (shown as '>' in default reporter output).

+It might not be immediately obvious why the test runner always returns a non-zero exit code when a test suite contains at least one focused example.
+That was done to make CI fail if someone accidently forgets to unfocus focused examples before commiting and pushing.

 ## Code Snippets

 Xcode 4 has replaced text macros with code snippets.
 If you're still using Xcode 3, check out the xcode3 branch from git and read the section on MACROS.

-The project root contains an archive file named CodeSnippets.tar.gz.
-You can unpack the file yourself and place the codesnippet files into this location (you may need to create the directory):
+You can place the codesnippet files contained in CodeSnippets directory into this location (you may need to create the directory):

         ~/Library/Developer/XCode/UserData/CodeSnippets